TanmayArya-1p/MVCAssignment/README.md

 # InOrder

+### Quickstart

+Clone the repo and create a `config.yaml`

+The repository comes with dummy data to test with.

 ### Setup and Configuration

 Make a `config.yaml` in the root directory of the project based on the [sample config](https://github.com/TanmayArya-1p/MVCAssignment/blob/main/sample.config.yaml).